nikop/steam-help/faqs/Steam Friends & Chat.md

 ### Adding favorites
 You can drag & drop any of your groups to the top of your Friends & Chat interface to add them to your favorites list.

-[section id=voice] # Voice Chat
+  # Voice Chat

-If you're able to access your Steam Friends and Chat UI, starting a voice chat is one click away.[/section]
+If you're able to access your Steam Friends and Chat UI, starting a voice chat is one click away.

 ### How to start a voice chat